-Medicare Part B is an optional plan that requires a premium, but it covers medically necessary services and supplies not covered by Medicare Part A.
+Medicare Part B covers medically necessary services and supplies not covered by Medicare Part A. This optional plan requires a premium.

 Medicare Part B generally includes: